 Like the Originating fee, providers set their own price for the Terminating Fee.
 For example, some providers even offer free Terminating fees if the call is delivered to VoIP.

-Now that we’ve explained the difference between Originating and Terminating fees and the factors that influence their cost, you should have a better understanding of how each of your calls is billed.
+Now that we’ve explained the difference between Originating and Terminating fees and the factors that influence their cost, you should have a better understanding of how each of your calls is billed and be able to answer the question about why there two charges phone call.
 For any other questions, talk to your provider.
 They’ll be able to provide you with their rate sheets and talk to you about the specifics that go into their charges.